 Slut Shaming: Izumi, who returns home heavily pregnant, with no baby-daddy in tow, gets this from several of the townspeople, including Kazuki.
 Everyone who treats her this way is presented as the Jerkasses they are, of course.

 Trauma Conga Line: Oh Hinako.
 First she looses her father at a very young age, then she is continually raped by her stepfather starting from the age of 12 or 13, slapped and called a liar by her mother when she tries to tell her, impregnated, suffers a (painful) miscarriage, impregnated again by her stepfather, and has to undergo C-section to deliver the baby, whom she never sees before he is given up for adoption (and the thought of whom continues to haunt her).
 She lives alone for a year after her second pregnancy with no-one to support or care for her, despite her horrible trauma (and likely undiagnosed PTSD), and spends her school days in isolation, which is only broken when Kazuki and her gang begin to bully her after Daisuke begins showing interest in her.
 Oh yeah, and she was attacked, beaten and nearly raped again by a whole other pervert.

 Verbal Tic: Hinako says "Eh?" a lot.
 And stutters.

-Villain Has A Point: Maybe he doesn't exactly earn the title of "villain", but when Yamamoto grabs Hinako in the final chapter, setting himself up pretty nicely as one more in a long line of abusive bastards, he makes her realise that, without intending to, understandable though her reaction was, she has truly hurt the feelings of some of the guys in her class, most of whom wouldn't dream of harming her.
+Villain Has a Point: Maybe he doesn't exactly earn the title of "villain", but when Yamamoto grabs Hinako in the final chapter, setting himself up pretty nicely as one more in a long line of abusive bastards, he makes her realise that, without intending to, understandable though her reaction was, she has truly hurt the feelings of some of the guys in her class

 Wham Line: Hinako's confession in the church, while expected by the audience (This happened in the first chapter.), definitely has this effect on Daisuke.
 Quite aside from the face he pulls, there is the subsequent alteration in his character.